Rustavi: Modern history

 German POWs who were captured in World War II were enlisted to build the city of Rustavi.
-Modern Rustavi is divided into two parts—Dzveli Rustavi (Old Rustavi) and Akhali Rustavi (New Rustavi).
-Old Rustavi adheres to Stalinist architectural style while New Rustavi is dominated by a multitude of Soviet-era block apartments.
+Modern Rustavi is divided into five parts—Dzveli Rustavi (Old Rustavi), Akhali Rustavi (New Rustavi), Azoti, and Ialgujis-Pira (Near Ialjuga).
+Old Rustavi adheres to Stalinist architectural style and is on one side of the Rustavi Mtkvari bridge, while on the other side, New Rustavi is dominated by a multitude of Soviet-era block apartments.
+Ialjugis-Pira borders New Rustavi and is the small part of houses near the Ialjuga Mountain.
+Internatebi is surrounded by Old Rustavi.
+Its name comes from two main reasons, one being that when the quick housing was being built in the Soviet era, it was nicknamed "Internat", and two, that right around the same period, a school known as "School INTERNAT" (школа-интернат / სკოლა-ინტერნატი) was built in the same area.
+Most of the time however, Internat is grouped into Old Rustavi while Ialjugis-Pira into New Rustavi.
+AZOT ZONE (also frequently called the Industrial Zone), named after the Azot Factory, is the last zone of Rustavi before leaving the city.
+It consists strictly of factories, private territories, railway system, and abandoned buildings.
+As of today there are no residential zones in this area.
+Some residential houses have been built on private lands, but government-built ones are only in planning for now (speculation).
 The fall of the Soviet Union in 1991 proved disastrous for Rustavi, as it also caused the collapse of the integrated Soviet economy of which the city was a key part.
 Most of its industrial plants were shut down and 65% of the city's population became unemployed, with the attendant social problems of high crime and acute poverty that such a situation brings.
 The population shrank from 160,000 in the mid-1990s to 116,000 in 2002 as residents moved elsewhere in search of work.

 New York-based artist Greg Lindquist (b.
 1979) has documented Rustavi's crumbling concrete factories in his paintings and installations, such as the exhibition "Nonpasts" in 2010.
 Lindquist has also worked with Georgian collaborators, such as artist Gio Sumbadze (b.
 1976), in projects that address the current social, cultural and political significance of these architectures.
 In 2010, the Laura Palmer Foundation staged an exhibition at the Ministry of Transportation building (Tbilisi Roads Ministry Building) in which Lindquist and Sumbadze installed paintings addressing the history of Georgia's transportation system.
 This BOMB magazine interview with La Toya Frazier for the exhibition "Planet of Slums" addresses many of the complexities of Lindquist's work in the Republic of Georgia.